Holy Curiosity: Factoids From the First Century

 The articles posted on our website are devoted to getting back on track with teachings from the first century.
 Many common practices of Christianity today were not recognized or sanctioned by Christ and the apostles as they did not exist in the first century.
 Much of this stems from the fact that over the past two millennia theologians and pastors have gotten away from what Christ actually said.
 Today, the counterfeits have more credibility than the facts.
 We need to let the Biblical record speak for itself.
 We need to get back to basics.
 After all, we can't be expected to understand the calculus of prophecy if we haven't mastered arithmetic of the gospels.
 [See the Feature article, Moving Forward].
 And those basics are all found in the Biblical record.

-Our goal as Christians in studying is to diligently separate Biblical truth from our personal opinions established by tradition which is essential in order for spiritual growth to occur.
+Our goal as Christians in studying is to diligently separate Biblical truth from our personal opinions established by tradition, much of which is due to Jerome's deliberate misdirection.
+This is essential in order for spiritual growth to occur.
 While our natural inclination is to avoid the growing pains associated with this process, we need to be rigorous in our pursuit of the truth avoiding "cotton-candy" faith.
 Under the outward guise of zeal for Christ, we seek out other similar and comforting opinions to support our personal preferences with little or no substance to support them.
 This hypocrisy has dire consequences.
 "There is a way that seems right to a man, but its end is the way of death."
 [Pro.
 14:12].
-While our beliefs may feel right because we have become accustomed to them, perhaps over decades, we have to trust the Word of God and follow it no matter how counterintuitive it may initially appear.
+While our beliefs may feel right because we have become accustomed to them, perhaps over decades, we have to trust the Word of God and follow it no matter how counter-intuitive it may initially appear.
 [Mat.
 7:14].
 Faith, a conviction of the truth, and works go hand in hand.

 --Michael J. Miller

 © copyrighted material 2007-2024. www.redshoe.com All rights reserved.